katcipis/sophia/essays/learning-go.md

 # The Go learning experience

-We started to work at Neoway with Golang for almost a year right now, and on this post I will try to pass on some of the experience of learning Go.
+We started to work at Neoway with Golang for a year and a half right now, and on this post I will try to pass on some of the experience of learning Go.

 To make things easier I will use a very clear example, one problem, and some context